 This violence is the context in which the U.S. considered granting the Filipinos their independence.
 Both supporters and opponents of Filipino migration to the U.S. thought independence was probably the best solution by the early 1930s.
 The Watsonville Evening Pajaronian editorialized that it hoped the Philippines would get their independence so Japan would invade them and turn them into a new Korea.
 Given the rapidly growing availability of white labor as the Great Depression deepened, the California growers wouldn’t struggle to find a new labor force either.

 The law itself granted the Philippines independence after ten years.
 In exchange, Filipinos would have to abide by the racist immigration quota system of the 1924 Immigration Act immediately.
 A whopping 50 immigrants from the Philippines a year were allowed into the United States.
 They were also denied citizenship rights.
 A 1946 law, the same year that the Philippines actually received independence, doubled the quota to a whole 100 immigrants and restored the ability of Filipinos to become citizens.
 A year after Tydings-McDuffie, Congress passed the Filipino Repatriation Act that provided free transportation for Filipinos who wanted to return to the islands but could not afford to do so.
-The nation didn’t quite get to the point of rounding up these workers, but they can awfully close.
+The nation didn’t quite get to the point of rounding up these workers, but they came awfully close.